baubels/gradient_teleportation/README.md

 # Symmetry Teleportation for Accelerated Optimization

 I implement* the https://arxiv.org/abs/2205.10637 paper (Symmetry Teleportation for Accelerated Optimization) in Tensorflow, and find fruitful results using a slightly alternate teleportation scheme in application with the Fashion-MNIST dataset.
-The image provided shows general training results as a result of teleportation for highly non-convex functions.
+The image provided shows general (paper) training results as a result of teleportation for highly non-convex functions.

 ![ho ho ho ya filthy animal](fig2_frompaper.png)